navy-cafe/planning/mc/mob-trophies.md

 - Players may create rentable mob spawners to farm out mob kills for trophies, cool!

 - One option would be to allow all trophies to be craftable, but mobs drop "trophy upgrade kits" that can be used to upgrade a trophy to it's next tier.
+Don't like this option: would introduce multiple item types for trophies, Trophies should just be Trophies - keep it simple.